wonmor/Title-Capitalizr-iOS/README.md

 # Title Capitalizr for iOS
 An iOS app that automatically **capitalizes** the **title** of your essay.
 Supports **MLA**, **APA**, **AP**, and **Chicago** styles.

+> "You probably wouldn't capitalize words like "and", "to", and "for" and the app likewise leaves these lowercase."

+*— An Anonymous Reddit Comment*

 ---

 ## Official Build 1.5